 We met in Mumbai, India in February 2010 and decided to work together on a style of collaborative poetry writing whereby each writer composes a nine line poem on a title chosen by one of them.
 Then the two poems are just interlaced, line by line, with minimal editing (Avril had once worked with this form in Israel).

 After a few tries at this via email, we decided to form our own rules which allowed us far greater editing and mixing of lines and called it 'Tapestry Poetry' as we felt that we were weaving the lines of our two distinct poems into one flowing 18 line poem that could stand on its own, with its own theme which did not necessarily need to follow the themes of either of the individual poems..

 Together we embarked on what has turned out to be a highly challenging and exciting poetic journey resulting in this collection of poems.

-Following is a summary of how 'Tapestry Poetry' works , links to an interview and two book review and some sample poems.
+Following is a summary of how 'Tapestry Poetry' works , links to an interview, four book reviews and some sample poems.

 We hope you will enjoy this form as much as we have in developing and working with it and will find a partner to try it out for yourselves.
 We would love to hear if you have any comments to offer and also if you would like some help in working with this genre.

 We have created a page to showcase 'Tapestry Poems' composed by other poets so please do email us your compositions which will be moderated before posting in the section 'Your Tapestry Poems' [email protected]

 We were honoured to be featured in the "Author's Lounge" of the Rate My Literature Literary web magazine at the following web address: